tomv564/react-brunch-with-bootstrap/README.md

 # Brunch app

 This is HTML5 application, built with [Brunch](http://brunch.io).
+* JSX templates processed using the react-brunch plugin
+* RequireJS modules instact (turn off using brunch-config.coffee)

 ## Getting started
 * Install (if you don't have them):